No. 11 Squadron RAF: Cold War (1945 onwards)

 No. 11 Squadron formed part of the occupation forces in Japan from August 1945 to February 1948, when it disbanded.
 Reforming in Germany during October 1949, they flew the de Havilland Mosquito, de Havilland Vampire and de Havilland Venom.
 The squadron again disbanded in 1957, but reformed in January 1959 with the Gloster Meteor night fighter.
 The Gloster Javelin replaced the Meteor a year later when the squadron was based at RAF Geilenkirchen in West Germany.
 It was equipped with the Javelin until it was disbanded in 1966.

-Reforming in early 1967, the squadron spent the next 21 years flying the English Electric Lightning, until May 1988.
+Reforming in early 1967 at RAF Leuchars the squadron spent the next 21 years flying the English Electric Lightning, until June 1988.
 By that time it was one of the last two squadrons equipped with the Lightning and was based at RAF Binbrook in Lincolnshire.

 From August 1988, the squadron operated the twin-seat Panavia Tornado F3 from RAF Leeming.